cocos-creator/docs-3d-deprecated/en/editor/extension/panel-boot.md

 ## Listeners

 After the basic layout is completed, it is sometimes necessary to update the status on some panels according to some situations.
 It is necessary to use the listeners function.
+Example:

 ```javascript
 exports.listeners = {